n41r0j/bitcore-node-komodo/docs/services/address.md

 # Address Service

-The address service provides an address index for the Bitcoin blockchain.
-Specifically, it builds and maintains the following information about every address ever used on the Bitcoin network:
+The address service provides an address index for the Zclassic blockchain.
+Specifically, it builds and maintains the following information about every address ever used on the Zclassic network:

 - block heights the address appeared in
 - transaction ids and the index in the transaction